Fausto Zapata

 Fausto Zapata Loredo (18 December 1940 – 15 December 2014) was a Mexican lawyer, politician, diplomat, journalist and television presenter.
-He briefly served as Governor of San Luis Potosí from September to October 1991, after he was forced to resign due to a fraud conflict with Salvador Nava.
-He previously served as member of the Senate (1976–1982) and the Chamber of Deputies (1967–1970).
+A member of the Institutional Revolutionary Party (PRI), he briefly served as governor of San Luis Potosí in 1991 before being forced to resign amid post-election fraud accusations.
+He had previously served in both chambers of Congress and also held a variety of diplomatic positions.